-If, however, you have some really different tuning arrangements for some songs, a second guitar would be required.
+You may have some really different tuning arrangements for some songs.
+In this case, a second guitar would be required.
 This way you are not holding up the rest of the group, tuning your guitar.
 This doesn’t look good to the audience either.

 Switching To a Guitar With More Strings For an Extended Range

-The reason why some guitar players are switching to models with more strings is that they want to be able to play music in a wider range.
-Guitars with seven or eight strings have an expanded range that is perfect for people who are looking for something new.
+Using guitars with more strings creates a deeper, warmer tone.
+This can be great to add new sounds to a roster of songs.
+Guitars with seven or eight strings have an expanded range.
+This is perfect for people who are looking for something new.

 These sounds add a new element to songs, as they can be more heavy or full.
 This can be great for rhythm players looking to create a solid backend.
 These guitars are not only for heavy music types and can be used in jazz or Blues as well.

-There are many players who switch between 6 and 7-string guitars in order to add more texture to their tone.
+There are many players who switch between 6 and 7-string guitars to add more texture to their tone.

-Can You Use any Guitar for Any Genre?
+Can You use any Guitar for a music Genre?

 No, you cannot use any guitar for any genre.
 It’s a common misconception that you can use the same guitar for all genres of music.
-For example, using a Fender Stratocaster to play metal would not be ideal because it has a bright and treble tone.
+For example, using a Fender Stratocaster to play metal.
+This would not be ideal because it has a bright and treble tone.

 How Many Guitars Does an Average guitarist own?